 The Company's policies and procedures for reviewing, approving, and ratifying transactions with related persons are set forth in a written policy.
-See "Annex A" to this proxy statement for the full "Statement of Policy with respect to Related Party Transactions."

 Under these procedures, at each calendar year's first regularly scheduled Audit Committee meeting, management recommends related party transactions be entered into by the Company for that calendar year, including the proposed aggregate value of such transactions, if applicable.
 After review, the Audit Committee either approves or disapproves such transactions, and at each subsequently scheduled meeting, management is required to update the Audit Committee as to any material change to those proposed transactions.